College football national championships in NCAA Division I FBS: Major selectors

 While many people and organizations have named national champions throughout the years, the selectors below are listed in the official NCAA Football Bowl Subdivision Records book as being "major selectors" of national championships.
 The criterion for the NCAA's designation is that the poll or selector be "national in scope, either through distribution in newspaper, television, radio and/or computer online".
 Former selectors, deemed instrumental in the sport of college football, and selectors that were included for the calculation of the BCS standing, are listed together.

 The NCAA records book divides its major selectors into three categories: those determined by mathematical formula, human polls, and historical research.
 The BCS is additionally categorized as a hybrid between math and polls, and the CFP as a playoff system.

 Math

-The mathematical system is the oldest systematic selector of college football national champions.
-Many of the math selectors were created during the "championship rush" of the 1920s and 1930s, beginning with Frank Dickinson's system, or during the dawn of the computer age in the 1990s.
+Many of the math selection systems were created during the 1920s and 1930s, beginning with Frank Dickinson's system, or during the dawn of the personal computer age in the 1990s.
 Selectors are listed below with years selected retroactively in italics.